ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/misc/linuxlogs.md

 # Linux Log Files

 If you are experiencing issues with either your site or server, server logs can provide an insight into what may be causing these issues.
-My services running on the server will have their own specific log files.
-Mosts logs for Linux can be found in the /var/log/ directory.
+Each service running on the server will have their own specific log file.
+Most logs for Linux can be found in the /var/log/ directory.

-In this directory we can see an example list of what you might expect to see on a Linux server:
+In this directory we can see an example list of what you might expect to see in /var/log/:

 ```bash
    [root@UKFast ~]# ls -l /var/log